shybovycha/lua-bridge-sample/README.md

 ## Dependencies

-You'll need **Lua 5.2** to be installed in order to compile this sample.
+You'll need **Lua 5.2** development package to be installed in order to compile this sample.

+For example, on Debian-based Linux distros you may use `sudo apt-get install liblua5.2-dev`.

+On MacOS X you may use `brew install lua`.

 ## Explanation